kwchurch/GEE/README.md

 This is likely to happen quickly, when Y and Z are initialized well.
 In general, ARI scores tend to improve (increase) with iterations.

-RMS error tends to depend on the initialization of Y and Z, as well as K.
+Inertia tends to depend on the initialization of Y and Z, as well as
-RMS error does not seem to improve (decrease) with iterations.
+K.  It is not clear why, but inertia does not seem to improve (decrease) with iterations.
+The answer may depend on a
+hyperparameter: max_points_per_centroid.

 <h2>Initialization</h2>